Vilde Frang, Trevor Pinnock / Kammerorchester Basel

 The slow movement remained calm, though very expressive in the middle part, where the first violin voice is very melodic, sometimes reminding of a recitative.
 In Mendelssohn’s score, the movement ends in a bulging drum roll that fades away.
 After this, the music fades away into a fermata.
 The last movement follows attacca, with the flute playing the chorale “Ein’ veste Burg ist unser Gott” (“A mighty fortress is our God”) by Martin Luther (1483 – 1546).
 This regular version makes up for a very sudden, almost surprising change in atmosphere.

-In this performance, however, the flute is also setting in at the fermata, but playing an extended, lyrical cadenza.
+In this performance, the flute was indeed setting in at the fermata, but playing an extended, lyrical cadenza.
 This is supported by patches of other wind voices, as well as pizzicati and interjections by the string instruments.
-I’m not sure whether this is from an early version of the symphony (the movement was much longer in the early versions).
+I’m not sure whether this is from an previous version of the symphony (the movement was much longer in the early versions).
 In any case, I found this to be a wonderful transition.
 It reminded me of the trial scene in the second act of the Opera “The Magic Flute” (Die Zauberflöte), K.620 by Wolfgang Amadeus Mozart (1756 – 1791).
 At the same time, this made up for a magically fitting, perfect transition to the chorale, which harmoniously grew out of this cadenza.
 Excellent, enchanting, indeed!

 IV.
 Andante con moto — Allegro vivace — Allegro maestoso

-It seemed logical that with this transition, the beginning of the last movement did not feel celebrated of proclaimed (as it sometimes is).
+It seemed logical that with this transition, the beginning of the last movement did not feel celebrated or proclaimed (as it sometimes is).
 Instead, it felt lyrical, but still retained the urgency of Luther’s chorale.

 Throughout the evening, I noted that Trevor Pinnock received support through the active roles of the lead string players (Peter Rainer and Anna Faber for the violins, Mariana Doughty, viola, and Oliver Marron at the first cello desk).
 The orchestra, especially also the woodwinds, definitely deserved the lasting applause.
 And there was an extra applause for the solo flute (Isabelle Schnöller Hildebrandt) in the last part of the Mendelssohn symphony!

-For the same concert, I have also written a (shorter) review in German for Bachtrack.com.
+For the same concert, I have also written a (shorter)review in German for Bachtrack.com.
 This posting is not a translation of the Bachtrack review, the rights of which remain with Bachtrack.com.
 I created the German review using a subset of the notes taken during this concert.
 I wanted to enable my non-German speaking readers to read about my concert experience as well.
 Therefore, I have taken my original notes as a loose basis for this separate posting.
 I’m including additional material that is not present in the Bachtrack review.